 If the lease is month-to-month, then the notice period must be at least 1 month.
-For a verbal agreement, then the notice period is only 3 days and for a week-to-week lease agreement, 7 days’ notice must be given.
+For a verbal agreement, then the notice period is only 3 days and for a week-to-week lease or rental agreement, 7 days’ notice must be given.

 Violating the Terms of the Lease Agreement

 A Texas landlord may evict their tenant if the tenant has violated certain terms of the signed lease agreement.
-Texas laws states that landlords must provide their Texas tenants with at least 3 days’ notice prior to eviction.
+Texas laws states that landlords must provide their Texas tenants with at least 3 days’ notice to vacate prior to eviction.

 - The landlord may mail the eviction notice with a return receipt requested.

 When the notice for eviction has ended and the tenant has not vacated the rental property, then you may continue the eviction process by taking the tenant to court to gain a writ of possession.
 But during the eviction hearing, both the landlord and the tenant must be present.